Krillle/homebridge-signalk/README.md

 ## Mapped API keys and devices:
-The plugin maps the follwoing [Signal K API keys](http://signalk.org/specification/1.0.0/doc/vesselsBranch.html) to suitable HomeKit devices:
+The plugin maps the following [Signal K API keys](http://signalk.org/specification/1.0.0/doc/vesselsBranch.html) to suitable HomeKit devices:

 ### Environment
 The following Signal K standard keys are mapped to temperature and humidity sensors: